 In case you haven’t come across the term gynecomastia before, it’s just the clinical name for ‘man boobs.’
 Gynecomastia affects a significant minority of men – around %36 of Australian males.
 The most common explanation is a hormonal imbalance in which you have either excess oestrogen or decreased testosterone.

 But what if you get tested at your local clinic and you’re given a clean bill of health, including normal levels of oestrogen and testosterone?
-The ‘normal’ range of these hormones in men varies considerably, and unless your results are dramatically different, your doctor may tell you that you’re within the healthy range and there’s nothing you need to do about it.
+The ‘normal’ range of these hormones in men varies considerably.
+Unless your testosterone levels are dramatically different, your healthcare practitioner may tell you that you’re within the healthy range and there’s nothing you need to do about it.
 The trouble is, while it’s easy to test for levels of oestrogen in the blood, it’s hard to test your body’s sensitivity to it.
 That is, your own personal response.

 An increase in male breast tissue can be perfectly normal and benign.
 But what if you want to do something about it anyway?
 What if you know what your best body looks like, and you’re willing to work hard to get it?
 The answer lies in natural remedies you can try at home to bring down your oestrogen levels by yourself.